d1manson/waveform/README.md

 #### Change Log
+* Added support for `.clu` files.
+Also improved the process of assigning cut files to trials.
+And cut files are now chronologically ordered and the most recent is the default.
 * Optimised parts of the loading process and fixed a few bugs to do with using both mouse buttons.
 * Added a raw spike rendering feature to the spatial panel, which also renders mean time in drift mode.
 * Added cluster painter tool.